 - Application review round one: a selection committee gathers to review all Justice Fellow applications and makes recommendations to IJC staff in mid-November;

-- Application review round two: IJC staff reviews applications, recommended by the selection committee, and schedules interviews with prospective Justice Fellows in late November through early December;
+- Application review round two: IJC staff review applications recommended by the selection committee, and schedules interviews with prospective Justice Fellows in late November through early December;

-- IJC staff will seek input from finalist Justice Fellow applicants and partnering host organizations regarding placement decisions;
+- IJC staff will seek input from finalist Justice Fellow applicants and finalist host organization applicants about matching;

-- In late December-early January, offer letters, which include the proposed host organization placement, are sent to 25 Justice Fellows; 10 Justice Fellows will be placed on a wait list for potential hire.
+- In late December-early January, offer letters, which include the proposed host organization placement, are sent to 25 Justice Fellows; 10 applicants will be placed on our waitlist.

-You may contact us at firstname.lastname@example.org.
+For application questions, you may contact us at firstname.lastname@example.org.
 To learn more about Immigrant Justice Corps visit our website:www.justicecorps.org.